phalcon/documentation/docs/tutorial-basic.md

 In the case of our tutorial, this file must be located in the `tutorial` directory.

 You can also use nginX, apache, cherokee or other web servers.
-You can check the [webserver setup][webserver-setup] page for instructions.
+You can check the [webserver setup](webserver-setup.md) page for instructions.

 ## Bootstrap
 The first file you need to create is the bootstrap file.
 This file acts as the entry-point and configuration for your application.
 In this file, you can implement initialization of components as well define application behavior.